Prajñā (Buddhist monk)

 Prajñā reportedly befriended the Japanese monk Kūkai, future founder of Shingon Buddhism, during his pilgrimage to China.
 He is said to have helped Kūkai learn and understand Sanskrit source texts.
+He also studied at the monastery of Nalanda in modern-day India.

 According to the Zhenyuan Catalogue, Prajñā translated a work known as the Satparamita Sutra into Chinese with the help of the Christian monk Jingjing.
 This work does not survive.